-In 2023, no incidents resulted in high-consequence injuries.
+In 2024, there were no serious injuries resulting in prolonged absences of more than 40 days related to production activities..
 Beyond full compliance with regulatory requirements, we have proactively implemented additional safety measures: pedestrian barriers were installed where feasible to mitigate risks associated with moving vehicles, and forklifts have been equipped with blue safety lights for enhanced visibility.
 For sheet metal handling, we have introduced higherperformance protective gloves to improve hand safety.
 Additionally, an emergency eye-wash station has been installed in the UNOX laboratory to enhance response capabilities in the event of chemical exposure.